 Sales of premium beer continue to outgrow globally over private label and discounted varieties, according to the latest findings by beverage research group Canadean.

+By contrast, Mexican brand Corona, which currently dominates beer sales in the US and is the world's third best selling beer, was not even considered a premium brand on the domestic market, Canadean added The report also highlighted Eastern Europe as another market showing huge potential for sales growth in the segment, on the back of the performance of premium beers in Russia.
 The expansion into the country of brewers like Baltic Beverage Holdings (BBH) and the shift in consumer tastes from spirits to wine and beer had helped contribute to a 17 per cent year-on-year increase, according to the report.

 By contrast, Western Europe was found to be the only market where premium beer and super premium beers sales were declining.
 The change was found to be part of a wider decline in volumes of all beer catergories in the region, according to Canadean.